JuyiLin/CarND-LaneLines-P1/juyi-writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when it uses straight line to detect or mask curve lane.
+One potential shortcoming would be misalignment for curve lane tracking with straight line mask.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use B-Snake to do Lane detection and tracking.
+A possible improvement would be to use B-Snake for Lane detection and tracking.

 * Paper:   Lane detection and tracking using B-Snake
 * authors: Yue Wang, Eam Khwang Teoh, Dinggang Shen